 - Water — 0 grams net carbs

-- Unsweetened coffee (black) and tea; drink in moderation since high amounts can impact blood sugar — 0 grams net carbs
+- Unsweetened coffee (black) (see our keto coffee recipe) and tea; drink in moderation since high amounts can impact blood sugar— 0 grams net carbs

 - Bone broth — 0 grams net carbs

-Keto Foods to Limit — Eat Only Occasionally:
+Keto Foods to Limit — Eat Only Occasionally To Stay In Ketosis:

-Dairy products should be limited to only “now and then” due to containing natural sugars.
+Dairy products should be limited as well, to only “now and then” due to containing natural sugars.
 Higher fat, hard cheeses have the least carbs, while low-fat milk and soft cheeses have much more.

-- Yams and potatoes (white, red, sweet, etc.) — sweet potatoes have the least carbs, about 10 net grams per 1/2 potato; Yams and white potatoes can have much more, about 13–25 net grams per 1/2 potato/yam cooked
+- Yams and potatoes (white, red, sweet, etc.) — sweet potatoes have the least carbs, about 10 net carb grams per 1/2 potato; yams and white potatoes can have much more, about 13–25 net carb grams per 1/2 potato/yam cooked

 Legumes and Beans

-- Soy products, including tofu, edamame, tempeh — these foods can vary in carbohydrates substantially, so read labels carefully; soybeans are fewer in carbs than most other beans, with only about 1–3 net carbs per 1/2 cup serving cooked
+- Soy products, including tofu, edamame, tempeh — these foods can vary in carbohydrates substantially, so read labels carefully; soybeans are fewer in carbs than most other beans, with only about 1–3 net carb grams per 1/2 cup serving cooked